mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

   --output text
 ```

-Create an IAM policy using the permissions policy file:
+Create an IAM policy using the permissions policy file.
+Replace "us-east-1" with the AWS Region name that you plan to use.

 ```bash
 aws iam create-policy \